 I just enjoyed a brainstorming breakfast with a “tour organizer consultant.”
-He’s smart because tour organizers across the USA think he’s smart, hire him, and discuss their situation with him.
+He’s smart because tour organizers across the US think he’s smart, hire him, and discuss their situation with him.
 Therefore he knows everyone’s business and can give excellent advice to competing tour companies.
 Anyone considering booking a tour might enjoy an overview of tour trends and an insight into how organizers sharpen their marketing.
 Here’s a bit of what I learned between the omelet and the English muffin:

 Some companies advertise peak-season prices and discount off-season prices.
 But most tour companies advertise the lower off-season prices and charge a supplement to go during popular times.
 For European tours, the demand (and, therefore, the price) spikes in late spring and early fall.

 Recently there has been a huge new influx of Chinese and Indian tourists on the European scene.
 Imagine 200 million people in India, for instance, with enough money to book a tour.
 This is one reason why booking hotels is becoming more and more difficult and expensive for American tour organizers.

 While Europe is vast and varied, tour groups zero in on relatively few destinations.
 Good tour organizers need to diligently navigate the traffic jams.
 For instance, to get into the Vatican Museum during the 90-minute “groups only” window (each morning from 8:30 to 10:00), you must fax your request exactly one month in advance (literally within a 20-minute window of when you want an appointment).
 Otherwise your group will have no choice but to wait with the masses for up to several hours in the general admission line.
 While individual travelers are accustomed to long lines and have no one to complain to, good tour organizers can’t inflict this waste of time on their customers.